microbit-foundation/micropython-microbit-v2-simulator/README.md

 It connects the iframe to a terminal and provides a simple interface for sensors.

-The following sections documents the messages supported by the iframe embed via postMessage.
+The following sections document the messages supported by the iframe embed via postMessage.

 ### Messages sent to parent window from iframe